 Karl is from Cornwall in the UK.
 He studied at Swansea University for a BSc in Marine Biology and a PGCE.
 He has an MBA in educational leadership from the University of Leicester.
 Karl has taught in the UK, Indonesia and Singapore.
 His last position was the founding vice principal of UWCSEA East in Singapore.
 Karl is passionate about holistic education and the development of emotional intelligence and is an advocate for sustainable living practices.
 Karl is a keen surfer and yoga practitioner.
 He is married to Georgina and has a son, Tiago.

-Eleanor Loran, Deputy Head of Primary
+Mark Pearce, Deputy Head of Shibuya

 Duncan Grey, Deputy Head of Secondary